SchweizerischeBundesbahnen/api-principles/eventdriven/principles.md

 ### `SHOULD` use either Apache AVRO schema or JSON schema
 Both are supported by the Kafka schema registry and as a linkable resource from the [developer portal](https://developer.sbb.ch).

-### `MUST` Comply with the Naming Conventions for Topics and Queues
-Infrastructure artifacts like topics and queues must be named according to the following naming conventions:

-`{application-abbreviation}.{application-specific}`

-- {application-abbreviation}:\
-[a-z0-9-]+ (Sequence of:lower case,numbers, dashes). **Important:** For internal applications, use one of the documented names or aliases according to the EADB.
-- {application-specific}:\
-[a-z0-9-.]
-(Sequence of:lower case, numbers, dashes, periods)

 ### `MUST` Use Semantic Versioning
 Versions in the specification must follow the principles described by [SemVer](https://semver.org/).
 Versions in queue/topic names are always major versions.
 Or in a more generic way: we avoid introducing minors or